 Here are a few suggestions for how to make informed choices regarding your mental health:

 - Research: Become more knowledgeable about hypnosis by reading articles and books, watching YouTube videos, and listening to podcasts.
-A little knowledge goes a long way when it comes to making decisions about your health and well-being.
+A little knowledge goes a long way when making decisions about your health and well-being.
 See some of the resources at the end of this article for more information.

 - Schedule consultations: Many hypnotherapists offer initial consultations for free.
-Take advantage of these to personally meet a number of different therapists and compare their services.
+Take advantage of these to meet several different therapists and compare their services.
 You can also “get the feel” of the person through your conversation.
-Ask yourself, do you feel comfortable sharing your issues with them, do they seem to have empathy for you, and do you feel like you have good rapport with them.

-- Conduct an interview: Since you are about to hire a person to perform a valuable service, treat your initial consultation like a job interview.
+- Conduct an interview: Treat your initial consultation like a job interview.
 Ask them about their experience with helping people with stress.
-What kind of success have they had with other clients with stress related issues?
+What kind of success have they had with other clients with stress-related issues?
 Do they offer any additional support before and after your sessions?
-What kinds of clients and issues do they most want to work with?

 Pros & Cons of Hypnotherapy for Stress

-As with any type of treatment, there are pros and cons to pursuing hypnosis as a way to treat stress.
+As with any treatment, there are pros and cons to pursuing hypnosis to treat stress.
 Pros and cons are important to weigh and understand before beginning treatment.

 Pros of hypnosis for stress include:

-Hypnosis is a natural state of mental and physical relaxation that does not rely on pharmaceutical treatments.
-Medications for stress and anxiety can cause unpleasant and even serious sides effects such as sleep disturbances, sexual side effects, and dependence.
+- It’s all-natural: Hypnosis is a natural state of mental and physical relaxation that does not rely on pharmaceutical treatments.
+Medications for stress and anxiety can cause unpleasant and even severe side effects such as sleep disturbances, sexual side effects, and dependence.

-People can oftentimes find immediate relief from stress symptoms when receiving hypnosis treatment.
-By calming and relaxing the body and mind, feelings of stress naturally subside.
+- It’s fast acting: People can often find immediate relief from stress symptoms when receiving hypnosis treatment.
+Feelings of stress naturally subside by calming and relaxing the body and mind.
 Even if they return after a session, they can be treated again as needed with hypnotic techniques such as focused breathing, progressive relaxation, and anchoring.

-As mentioned before, stress can have roots in past experiences.
-These experiences can be major or minor traumas from accidents, injuries, or even abuse.
-Depending on the issue, hypnosis alone or as an adjunct other treatments can help the person find psychological resolution for the underlying causes of stress.
+- It can resolve underlying issues: As mentioned before, stress can have roots in past experiences.
+These experiences can be major or minor traumas from accidents, injuries, or abuse.
+Depending on the issue, hypnosis alone or as an adjunct to other treatments can help the person find a psychological resolution for the underlying causes of stress.

 Cons of hypnotherapy for stress include:

-As with any treatment, not everyone will experience the same results.
-Although the person-centered approach of hypnotherapy can be a great advantage to many people, it means that sometimes the treatment will be more or less effective.
-As a result, a person may have to seek out more than one hypnotherapist if they are not satisfied with the initial outcome.
+- Results vary: As with any treatment, not everyone will experience the same results.
+Although the person-centered approach of hypnotherapy can be a great advantage to many people, sometimes the treatment will be more or less effective.
+As a result, a person may have to seek out more than one hypnotherapist if they are dissatisfied with the initial outcome.

-There is not one set of standards that govern the profession of hypnotherapy.
+- Lack of universal standards: No set of standards govern hypnotherapy.
 As a result, the services and treatments provided by hypnotists may vary.
-Nonetheless, most practitioners do adhere to some kind of ethical and professional standards.
-Make sure that your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.
+Nonetheless, most practitioners adhere to ethical and professional standards.
+Ensure your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.

-Many insurance companies do not cover hypnosis treatment which can result in out of pocket costs.
+- Lack of insurance coverage: Many insurance companies do not cover hypnosis treatment which can result in out-of-pocket costs.
 Check with your insurance company before committing to hypnotherapy as a treatment for stress.

 At-Home Tips for Relieving Stress

-Because stress often manifests as physical symptoms, it can be very helpful to develop a more fine-tuned awareness of the body.
-This can be done through regularly practicing mindfulness, including the progressive relaxation technique below.
-Over time it will result in a heightened ability to recognize stress as soon as it begins to come up.
+Because stress often manifests as physical symptoms, develop a more fine-tuned awareness of your body.
+This can be done through regularly practicing mindfulness, including progressive relaxation techniques.
+Over time, this will result in a heightened ability to recognize stress as it develops.
 It then becomes possible to treat the anxiety before the symptoms intensify.

 For more information about hypnotherapy for anxiety and hypnosis in general see these resources: